LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 3 ](/Pictures/Figure3.png)

-## Identification of computer components
+### Identification of computer components
 As we learned in school, a computer can be represented by 3 distinct functional blocks:
 - CPU,
 - Memory
 - I/O.

 They are interconnected through 3 buses that form the system bus:
-- data bus,
+- Data Bus,
-- address bus
+- Address Bus
-- the control bus.
+- Control Bus.

 This fact is also presented by the authors in the book in a simplified form on page 213 in figure 13-1.